Welcome

 6.30 – 8.30 pm

-£8 per adult, U18 free – reduced fee options available
+£8 per adult, U18 free – with reduced fee options available

 St George’s Church Hall in Jesmond, Newcastle NE2 2TF

-We operate an “open door” policy and welcome fiddlers of all abilities, promoting a friendly, inclusive atmosphere in which musicians build a shared repertoire of local tunes and explore traditions from further afield.
-From April 2023, Tyneside Fiddle Alliance is housed in St George’s Church Hall in Jesmond, Newcastle and meets on the First, Thurs and Fifth Thursdays of the month from 6.30 – 8.30 pm.
+We operate an “open door” policy and welcome fiddlers of all abilities, from competent beginners upwards, promoting a friendly, inclusive atmosphere in which musicians build a shared repertoire of local tunes and explore traditions from further afield.
+Since April 2023, Tyneside Fiddle Alliance has been housed in St George’s Church Hall in Jesmond, Newcastle and meets on the First, Thurs and any Fifth Thursdays of the month from 6.30 – 8.30 pm.
 We operate on a drop-in basis, meaning there is no commitment required and there is a pay on the door fee of £8 per adult.
 Juniors (under 18s) are very welcome to attend and there is no charge for juniors, but an adult responsible for them must be present throughout.

 The Fiddle Alliance meetings are led by a highly experienced group of leaders; Stewart Hardy, Chloe Jones, David Jones (three members of the highly acclaimed fiddle quartet, Bottle Bank Band who founded TFA in January 2011) and Ali Say who has been a TFA member since 2015, and we invite special guest tutors from time to time.
 We also encourage the playing of tunes in a session environment.
-After most meetings we hold an informal session from around 8.45 to 10 pm, continuing in St George’s Church Hall.
+After most meetings we hold an informal session from around 8.45 to 10 pm, continuing in St George’s Church Hall, with a requested charge of £3 to cover the extra hall hire.

 We strive to support traditional music in the North East and this often involves participating in the traditional music festivals throughout the year, either through entering group competitions or by performing in concerts.
 Our Annual Concert in November and is a key event in our calendar.
 However, no-one should feel they have to perform – it’s all just for fun!